Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 \subsection{On the Monotonicity of the Function $\theta \mapsto J_{ \theta, \eta}(l)$}

-Consider now cases \eqref{alpha1} and \eqref{alpha2}-(i), where $\alpha \leq \frac{1}{2}$ and $\theta<\theta_\alpha$.
+Consider now cases \eqref{alpha1} and \eqref{alpha2}-(a), where $\alpha \leq \frac{1}{2}$ and $\theta<\theta_\alpha$.
 To achieve the separating layered equilibrium described by the marginal retention functions given in \eqref{eq:optimal_marginal_retention_Sec:PO}, we require the function $J_{\theta, \eta}(l)$ defined in \eqref{eq:Jeta} to be non-decreasing in $\theta$.
-We examine in this section some sufficient condition for this monotonocity.
+We examine in this section some sufficient conditions for this monotonicity.